 Governed by Maui County, which also governs the less-populated islands of Lanai and Molokai, Maui’s infrastructure was originally funded by the sugar and pineapple plantations.
 The federal government helped to build the county’s infrastructure from 1959 to the mid-1970s, and since the state and county has been in control, Maui residents have continued to desire infrastructure improvements.

 While Maui has wastewater, water, roadways, public transit, parks, solid waste, and police and fire infrastructure, much of it was put in place many years ago.
 The water infrastructure is in poor to fair condition and many of the roadways need repair.
 The Maui Bus system is operated by a private company, Roberts Hawaii, and has limited commuter service.
-Maui is in the process of constructing and expanding the Central Maui Landfill and developing new park facilities.
+Maui in Phase 3 of constructing and expanding the Central Maui Landfill.

 The oldest island in the Hawaiian chain, Kauai is known for its lush landscapes, sharp mountains on Na Pali Coast and cascading waterfalls.
 Quaint, country towns add to the laid-back vide of this less-populated smaller island.
 Real estate on Kauai is competitive with single-family home prices comparable to Maui or Oahu and not much supply.
 If you want to live the old Hawaii lifestyle, full of aloha and tranquility, Kauai might be the island for you.